Myrmex/oid-credentials-mongo/OidCredentials/Readme.md

 ﻿# OpenIdDict Credentials Flow for WebAPI

-AspNet Core 2.1 - OpenIdDict 2.0.0-rc3-1006 - MongoDB (see `oid-credentials` for SQL-based database)
+AspNet Core 2.1.3 - OpenIdDict 2.0.0-rtm-1090 - MongoDB (see <https://github.com/Myrmex/oid-credentials> for SQL-based database)

+To use a Docker container for MongoDB, rather than installing a local copy:

+	docker run --name mongo -d -p 27017:27017 mongo --noauth

+Once this container has been created, start it again with:

+	docker container start mongo

 ## References